-> Redemption
+Redemption

 The Company can, after satisfying the debts owed to the BIR and the MEEI or after two years from the issue dates (whichever is the latter), elect to redeem all the CLN before the maturity date.
 The redemption date in this scenario must not be less than 20 days from the Early Redemption Notice.
-The Noteholders can serve a Conversion Notice.

-> Conversion
+Conversion